 Deep Learning is often thought to be a more advanced kind of ML because it learns through representation, but the data does not need to be structured.

 Natural Language Processing (NLP) is a linguistic tool in computer science.
 It enables machines to read and interpret human language.
 NLP allows computers to translate human language into computer inputs.

 8 Examples of Artificial Intelligence

-Here is a list of eight examples of artificial intelligence that you’re likely to come across on a daily basis.
+Here is a list of eight examples of artificial intelligence that you’re likely to come across daily.

 1. Maps and Navigation

 AI has drastically improved traveling.
-Instead of having to rely on printed maps or directions, you can now use Waze, Google, or Apple Maps on your phone and type in your destination.
+Instead of having to rely on printed maps or directions, you can now use Google or Apple Maps on your phone and type in your destination.

 So how does the application know where to go?
 And what’s more, the optimal route, road barriers, and traffic congestions?
 Not too long ago, only satellite-based GPS was available, but now, artificial intelligence is being incorporated to give users a much more enhanced experience.